 You’ve made mortgage payments for the past 15 years, your home has soared in value and you now have access to a pool of cash using a home equity loan or line of credit.

-Accessing home equity as a refinancing tool is easy, and seems logical, but it is fraught with dangers and you could wind up losing your house if there is a downturn in the economy, real estate prices plunge, or you lose your job.
+Accessing home equity as a refinancing tool is easy, and seems logical, but it is fraught with dangers, the most threatening one being that you could wind up losing your home if there is a downturn in the economy, real estate prices plunge, or you lose your job.

-HELOC or Home Equity Loans for Debt Consolidation
+How Home Equity Works for Debt Consolidation

 HELOCs are credit lines, meaning you use as much of a pre-approved loan amount as you want, when you want.
 The amount you can borrow is based on a number of factors, including the amount of equity you have in your home, your income and your credit score.

 Qualifying for HELOC and Home Equity Loans